 Glarea Elevated Learning school has opened at Excellent Ice

-Students at Surrey’s newest private school have a rink-side view hockey fans would love.
+Students at the newest Surrey Private School have a rink-side view hockey fans would love.

 Glarea Elevated Learning classes began Sept.
 14 in renovated space at the Excellent Ice facility, in the Panorama area.